MarolaSA/data-analyst-marola/The_City_of_Vancouver/DQCVC.md

 - Privacy is prioritized, for which the Detect Sensitive Data function will be used in the transform section.
 - The Evaluate data quality function will be used to assess the quality of the dataset, and for this purpose, the “inquirychannel” field has been chosen, and a threshold greater than 0.95 was established.
 - The Conditional Router function, two groups “pass” and “fail” are created.
 With the change schema, the extra columns are eliminated to have the original dataset
+- The final dataset will be stored in the Trusted Zone.

 ##### **Pipeline Implementation**

 ![image](https://github.com/user-attachments/assets/08a6a578-c3db-443a-9f24-dbe7796306ec)

+##### **Dataset Stored in the Trusted Zone**

 ![image](https://github.com/user-attachments/assets/5a5be29b-fae5-4a4f-9b47-748b922035cc)

 ### ***Deliverables***
--  Dataset with quality control implemented by ensuaring 0.95 in the "inquirychannel" field.
+-  Dataset stored in the Trust Zone with quality control implemented by ensuaring 0.95 in the "inquirychannel" field.